Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman run --rm mypodmanapp

-If everything is set up correctly, you’ll see: Hello from Podman container!
+If configured correctly, the output Hello from Podman container! will be displayed.

 podman build -f Containerfile -t myimage .